Folashy/Book-Store/README.md

     }
 ]
 ```
-## Test coverage
-- Make sure you write test to cover your application using Jest/supertest

-### Test
 - Test for a GET request
 - Test for a POST request
 - Test for a PUT request